LuluDansMaRue/kubernetes-docker-lab/docs/k8s/architecture.md

 Below is big picture of the architecture of Kubernetes

 ![Kubernetes architecture](../img/architecture.png)
+<p align="center">Kubernetes architecture</p>

 ## Components

 Understanding kubernetes components will allow you to better understand what happened behind.
 First we will see the **master components**.
-Later on the **node component** which are the slaves
+Later on the **node component**

 ### Master components

+Master component represents the components that are running on the cluster it's pretty much the brain of the cluster.

 #### Kube api-server